Climate Change Caused Mammal Dwarfing: Would Humans Shrink As Well?

-During the Paleocene-Ecocene Thermal Maximum (PETM), which took place around 55 million years ago, mammals like primates, as well as other group which includes horses, were said to have decreased in size during the bout of sudden heat on Earth.
+During the Paleocene-Eocene Thermal Maximum (PETM), which took place about 55 million years ago, mammals like primates, as well as other groups which include horses, were said to have decreased in size during the bout of sudden heat on Earth.

 The second wave of global warming took place 53.7 million years ago and is known as the Eocene Thermal Maximum 2 (ETM2).
 To get a clear idea about the maximum impact of global warming on the size of mammals, the researchers analyzed various animal fossils from the time period to make a comparative study regarding body sizes.

-It was then found that A. Pernix and D. Metsiacus displayed significant change in sizes during those two global warming waves.
-During ETM2, the body size of A. Pernix shrank about 14 percent in comparison to a drastic change in body size of "Sifrhippus" another ancient horse relative by 30 percent during PETM.
+It was then found that A. pernix and D. metsiacus displayed a significant change in size during those two global warming waves.
+During ETM2, the body size of A. pernix shrank about 14 percent in comparison to a drastic change in the body size of Sifrhippus, another ancient horse relative, by 30 percent during PETM.